cloudsmith-io/cloudsmith-api/bindings/java/src/docs/OrgsApi.md

 <a name="orgsVulnerabilityPolicyViolationList"></a>
 # **orgsVulnerabilityPolicyViolationList**
-> InlineResponse2001 orgsVulnerabilityPolicyViolationList(org, cursor, pageSize)
+> PackageVulnerabilityPolicyViolationLogCursorPage orgsVulnerabilityPolicyViolationList(org, cursor, pageSize)

 List all current vulnerability policy violations for this Organization.